kovrovskiy/chatbot/README.md

 # chatbot
-Chat Cot with artificial intelligence
+The ChatBot with artificial intelligence